Matthew Davis Software Engineering

 Research

-I am a Software Engineering PhD student at Carnegie Mellon’s School of Computer Science co-advised by Dr. Brad A. Myers and Dr. Joshua Sunshine.
-I reside in the Software and Societal Systems Department.
+I am a Software Engineer and PhD student at Carnegie Mellon’s School of Computer Science and am co-advised by Dr. Brad A. Myers and Dr. Joshua Sunshine.
+I reside in the Software and Societal Systems Department and work on projects across S3D, HCII, Cylab, and RI.

 Bio